rpmuller/ePubs/WesternPhilosophy.md

-was Pope John XI (931-36); her grandson was John XII (955-64), who became Pope at the age of sixteen and "completed the debasement of the papacy by his debauched life and the orgies of which the Lateran palace soon became the scene."
-1 Marozia is presumably the basis for the legend of a female "Pope Joan."
+was Pope John XI (931-36); her grandson was John XII (955-64), who became Pope at the age of sixteen and "completed the debasement of the papacy by his debauched life and the orgies of which the Lateran palace soon became the scene."[^208] Marozia is presumably the basis for the legend of a female "Pope Joan."

+[^208]: _Cambridge Medieval History_, III, 455.

 The popes of this period naturally lost whatever influence their predecessors had retained in the East.
 They lost also the power,